 Lois isn’t awful but this is probably my least favourite interpretation of her character.

 I didn’t think about it much till I watched The Flash (the TV series) where the good guys name most of the villains but names are important to these characters.
-Dr Phosphorus, Atomic Skull these are cool names for frightening bad guys.
+Dr Phosphorus and Atomic Skull these are cool names for frightening bad guys.
 I think they’d be much less threatening if the media under protection of Superman and the Justice league gave them silly monikers like ‘The Mighty Butt’ to take away their edge.
 But then again that doesn’t really sell comics.
-Not to mention The Mighty Butt is presumably trademarked by some gay porn-star so back off.
+Not to mention The Mighty Butt is presumably trademarked by some gay porn-star so I’d let that one slide.

 Now as fights go the Atomic Skull was fairly low level but what it did was become a focal point for the issues raised throughout the movie.
 The straw that broke the camel’s back as it were.
 The fight is important because it shows the fine line that supes walks.
 How he’s always fighting to use that immense strength to do more than lock criminals away.
 It shows that he’s fighting always to avoid tearing his enemies apart because there’s a better way.